Pharmaceutical Sciences/Pharmaceutics PhD

-The School of Pharmacy offers graduate program leading to the M.S. and to the Ph.D. in Pharmaceutical Sciences with a concentration in Pharmaceutics.
-The program is designed to prepare students for positions in the pharmaceutical industry, government agencies, and faculty positions in schools of pharmacy.
+The School of Pharmacy offers graduate program leading the MS and to the PhD in Pharmaceutical Sciences with a concentration in Pharmaceutics.
+The program is designed to prepare students for positions in the pharmaceutical industry, government agencies, and as faculty in schools of pharmacy.

 Time Limit for Degree Completion: 7 years

 Some courses may be offered at Main campus.
 Research must be carried out at the Health Sciences Center campus under the supervision of an advisor who is a member of the Graduate Faculty.

 Full-Time/Part-Time Status: The PhD program is considered full-time.
 A minimum residency of one year is required during which the student must work full time in a laboratory at the School of Pharmacy under the direction of a faculty member in the department.